WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/tables.md

 For text inside table cells, use periods or other end punctuation only if the sentences contain complete sentences or a combination of phrases and sentences.

 ## Table column headings

+## Linking to tables

+Avoid linking to tables whenever possible.
+Instead refer to them by table number, or link to its parent heading or subheading link targets.